tuxtof/labs/setup/prism_central/prism_central_setup.rst

 Configure Prism Central for Workshop
 ************************************

-We will start by installing prism Central
+We will start by installing prism Central.
+Users must be logged in as "admin" fto configure Prism Central(PC)...

 Step 1 — Install Prism Central